AngryPulpGophers/fairshare/README.md

 ### Customer Quote

-'Bill-Buddy sure did stop us from having silly arguements and let us have more time for good times'
+'Divvy sure did stop us from having silly arguements and let us have more time for good times'

 ### Closing and Call to Action

-Go download Bill-Buddy now and let us keep track of all the boring stuff for you today!
+Go download Divvy now and let us keep track of all the boring stuff for you today!

 ## Contributing